Karthikdude/Xaphan/README.md

 Xaphan is a command-line tool designed to automate the detection of Cross-Site Scripting (XSS) vulnerabilities by identifying unfiltered parameters in web applications.
 It leverages various tools and APIs to fetch URLs, analyze them for potential XSS risks, and provide detailed reports.
 Xaphan is built to be efficient, easy to use, and highly customizable, making it a valuable asset for security professionals and developers alike.

+## Version 3.0 Highlights

+- **Comprehensive Scanning**: New `-all` command to use all URL extractor tools for thorough scanning
+- **Scan Type Display**: Visual indicators showing whether a scan is passive or active
+- **Additional Tool Integration**: Support for Katana, URLFinder, Arjun, Gospider, and Hakrawler
+- **Parallel Processing**: Run multiple tools simultaneously with the `-all` flag
+- **Improved URL Deduplication**: Efficiently combine and deduplicate URLs from multiple sources

 ## Version 2.0 Highlights

 - **New Modern UI**: Improved banner display and progress indicators